sgizm/SousChefSusana/Documents/Commands.md

 - Tell me low-carb dish suggestions
 - Tell me non-Asian recipe.
 - Tell me some interesting Thai recipe.
+- I want to eat a French lunch.
+- I am in the mood for a snack

 #### By constraints